1st Year

 Save “No!” for times when your baby’s safety is in danger.

 Your baby may cry about the limits you have set.
-You may be tempted to give in to her demands.
+You may be tempted to give in to their demands.
 Keep in mind that setting limits is necessary for your child’s safety.
 Say, “I know you are angry, but you are safe.
 I would rather have you cry because you are angry than because you are hurt.”

 You can set limits while giving your baby freedom to explore and to grow.
 Make the area where your baby plays as safe as possible.
 Stick to the limits and be firm in your guidance.
 Offer your baby safe activities, like playing with plastic bowls and cups.